GregRos/doddle/README.md

 )
 ```

-This is by design, since it has several advantages:
+**This means that `aseq` can’t be used for concurrent processing** in the same way as `rxjs`.

+However, it does provide other benefits:

 -   Elements will never be yielded out of order.
 -   It doesn’t require a cache to keep concurrent promises.
--   The logic of each operator is identical to its sync counterpart, enabling code reuse.
+-   The logic of each operator is identical to its sync counterpart, enabling code reuse and better compression.
--   Legible stack traces and debuggable code.

-That does mean that `aseq` can’t be used for concurrent processing in the same way as `rxjs`.

 That functionality is saved for a future out-of-order, highly concurrent version of `aseq` that's currently in the works.